tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 Generally, I was quite happy with this application cycle.
 I applied to a total of 112 companies according to my Notion.
 The sheer number of interviews I did helped to keep me warm, as did the leetcode, but it also really told me about the types of companies I really didn't like.
 Just as much as an interview is about them evaluating you, you are also evaluating them.
 Moving forward, I'm pretty sure finance firms/banks ain't it for me.
 I really didn't like GS's or JPM's (and a few others) hiring styles.
 But startups and big tech are still pretty cool, except for some (ahem ByteDance).
 Also, something I noticed was that for some reason somehow this year's replies/rejections/advancement to next round seemed super slow.
 As I write this in January, I've gotten about 5 emails telling me I've passed the resume screen - despite applying in October or so.

 I also got a _ton_ of rejections this year, and for many parts in this cycle I was pretty demoralized.
 I stopped counting when the rejections hit 40 or so, lol.
-The good 'ol "Thank you for your application" in the email subject stirs something in me to this day, lol.
+The good 'ol "Thank you for your application" in the email subject stirs something in me to this day.
 I think I found being rejected by Stripe and GovTech to be particularly disappointing, and they really shook my confidence in myself.

 I was fortunate to receive a total of 5 offers - Apple, Palantir, Worldquant, Munich Re, AMD.
 I've accepted Palantir and Apple.

 Gratefulness aside, reflecting on the things I did, I think here are some thoughts I think are worth sharing?

-**I am not that good at algo questions, but god, `leetcode` really helps.
-Who knew?** I flunked the Google OA and Bytedance's one I found really hard.
+### I am not that good at algo questions, but god, `leetcode` really helps.
+Who knew?

+I flunked the Google OA and Bytedance's one I found really hard.
 Apart from that, regular leetcode was really helpful.
 Beyond that though, I started to find myself enjoying doing them daily/every other day.
 It was like a fun getaway where I could plug in my headphones and just do some dumb coding.
 Was fun.

-**Cast the net wide, it's a numbers game?** Looking back on my past few years, I notice that the rates of passing the resume screen and offer rates are roughly consistent.
+### Cast the net wide, it's a numbers game?**

+Looking back on my past few years, I notice that the rates of passing the resume screen and offer rates are roughly consistent.

 - 2020: 2/28 offers (7.2%), 34/28 (14.3%) got past resume screen.
 - 2021: 3/68 offers (4.4%), 7/68 (10.3%) got past resume screen.